swaptacular/swpt_accounts/protocol.rst

-   A string that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see. [#note-limitations]_ If the transfer is being dismissed, this field will be ignored, and therefore SHOULD contain an empty string.
+   A string that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see. [#note-limitations]_ If the transfer is being dismissed, this field will be ignored, and SHOULD contain an empty string.

    Server implementations MAY further limit the maximal allowed byte-length of the UTF-8 encoding of this string, as long as the